metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 ## Setting up Umi

 This example is going to run through setting up Umi with a `generatedSigner()`.
-If you wish to try this example with React you'll need to setup Umi via the `React - Umi w/ Wallet Adapter` guide.
-Apart from the the wallet setup this guide will for fileStorage keys and wallet adapter.
+If you wish to set up a wallet or signer in a different way you can check out the [**Connecting to Umi**](/umi/connecting-to-umi) guide.

 ```ts
 import { mplTokenMetadata } from '@metaplex-foundation/mpl-token-metadata'